Coding theory: Channel coding

 The purpose of channel coding theory is to find codes which transmit quickly, contain many valid code words and can correct or at least detect many errors.
-While not mutually exclusive, performance in these areas is a trade off.
+While not mutually exclusive, performance in these areas is a trade-off.
 So, different codes are optimal for different applications.
 The needed properties of this code mainly depend on the probability of errors happening during transmission.
 In a typical CD, the impairment is mainly dust or scratches.

 CDs use cross-interleaved Reed–Solomon coding to spread the data out over the disk.

 Although not a very good code, a simple repeat code can serve as an understandable example.
 Suppose we take a block of data bits (representing sound) and send it three times.
 At the receiver we will examine the three repetitions bit by bit and take a majority vote.
-The twist on this is that we don't merely send the bits in order.
+The twist on this is that we do not merely send the bits in order.
 We interleave them.
 The block of data bits is first divided into 4 smaller blocks.
 Then we cycle through the block and send one bit from the first, then the second, etc. This is done three times to spread the data out over the surface of the disk.
 In the context of the simple repeat code, this may not appear effective.
 However, there are more powerful codes known which are very effective at correcting the "burst" error of a scratch or a dust spot when this interleaving technique is used.

 Other codes are more appropriate for different applications.
 Deep space communications are limited by the thermal noise of the receiver which is more of a continuous nature than a bursty nature.
 Likewise, narrowband modems are limited by the noise, present in the telephone network and also modeled better as a continuous disturbance.
 Cell phones are subject to rapid fading.
 The high frequencies used can cause rapid fading of the signal even if the receiver is moved a few inches.
 Again there are a class of channel codes that are designed to combat fading.